swastikmaiti/Embedding-Quantization/README.md

 disk space bcause we `do not` perfrom any compuation on this database.
 Firt we perform retrieval with `Binary Quantization` which is computation heavy, then we perform rescoring with `Scalar Quantization` and return top_k documents.

+# Hugging Face
+The App is Hosted on Hugging Face Gradio Space.
+[Embedding Quantization](https://huggingface.co/spaces/SwastikM/Embedding-Quantization)

+#Acknowledgement
+Thanks to Hugging Face Team for the in depth explanation on Embedding Quantization.
+[Article](https://huggingface.co/blog/embedding-quantization)

+#
+### If you find the repo helpful, please drop a ⭐